omdevteam/om/docs_src/docs/advanced_documentation.md

 The Monitor class must implement all the methods that are abstract in the base class.
 A developer just needs to write the implementation for these methods, but it never needs to call any of them.
-When the OM runs, the methods are automatically called when appropriate, according to the logic described in the [Workflow section](#oms-workflow).
+When OM runs, the methods are automatically called at the right moment, according to the logic described in the [Workflow section](#oms-workflow).

 The methods are: